Morris Motors: Inter-war years

 After the war the Continental engine was no longer available so Morris arranged for Hotchkiss of France to make a near copy in their Coventry factory.
 This was used to power new versions of the basic Cowley and more up-market Morris Oxford cars.

 With a reputation for producing high-quality cars and a policy of cutting prices, Morris's business continued to grow and increase its share of the British market overtaking Ford to become in 1924 the UK's biggest car manufacturer, holding a 51% share of the home market and remaining enormously profitable.

 Possessed of a very large cash income Morris had a policy of personally buying up suppliers' businesses.
 For example, in 1923 he bought Hotchkiss's Coventry business which later became Morris Engines branch.
 He also brought in F G Woollard which became Morris Commercial Cars to lead the re-organization of their engine production from batch to flow, thus increasing output from less than 300 units per week to 1200.
 By 1924 the factory was making 2000 units a week with only a small increase in work space and labour force.

 Cecil Kimber, head of Morris's own original 1909-founded Morris Garage sales hire and repair operation in Oxford, began building sporting versions of Morris cars in 1924 labelling them MG.
-They were so successful a separate MG factory was soon established south of Oxford in Abingdon, Oxfordshire.
+They were so successful a separate MG factory was soon established south of Oxford in Abingdon-on-Thames, Berkshire.

 Having admired Budd's all-steel bodies Morris founded The Pressed Steel Company of Great Britain Limited in 1926 as a joint venture with Edward G Budd Manufacturing Company - Budd International of Philadelphia, USA.
 Pressed Steel's factory was located over the road from Morris's factory at Cowley and supplied Morris and many other motor manufacturers.
 Morris withdrew from the venture in mid-1930.
 Budd sold their share to British interests at the beginning of 1936.

 The small car market was entered in 1928 with the Leonard Lord-designed Morris Minor, using an 847 cc engine from Morris's newly acquired Wolseley Motors.
 Lord had been sent there to modernise the works and Wolseley's products.
 The Minor was to provide the base for the MG Midgets.
 This timely spread into the small car market helped Morris through the economic depression of the 1930s.
 At the 1934 London Motor Show the Minor was replaced by the Morris Eight, a direct response to the Ford Model Y and, though Leonard Lord's handiwork, heavily based on it.

 In 1932 W R Morris appointed Lord Managing Director of Morris Motors Limited and Lord swept through the Morris works, updating the production methods, introducing a proper moving assembly line and creating Europe's largest integrated car plant.
 But Morris and Lord fell out, and after 15 years Lord left in 1936—threatening to "take Cowley apart brick by brick".
 Lord moved to Austin and they were to meet again in BMC—Morris, as Lord Nuffield, its first chairman.
 Lord succeeded him.